About This Statistic

 Cement prices – additional information

-As of 2014, cement prices have still yet to reach pre-recession prices.
-In 2007, the price of cement was 104 U.S. dollars per metric ton.
+In 2016, cement prices finally surpassed pre-recession prices, which was about 104 U.S. dollars per metric ton the year prior to the global recession.
 The cement price per ton relies heavily on demands from the construction industry.
 Global production is expected to reach 4.83 billion metric tons by 2030.
 As of January 2016, France’s Cie de Saint-Gobain, one of the leading manufacturers of construction materials worldwide, enjoyed sales totaling 54.54 billion U.S. dollars.